isaackogan/TikTokLive/README.md

 - `EmoteChatEvent` - Triggered when a custom emote is sent in the chat
 - `EnvelopeEvent` - Triggered every time someone sends a treasure chest
 - `SocialEvent` - Triggered when a user shares the stream or follows the host
-- `QuestionNewEvent` - Triggered every time someone asks a new question via the question feature.
+- `QuestionNewEvent` - Triggered every time someone asks a new question via the question feature
 - `LiveIntroEvent` - Triggered when a live intro message appears
 - `LinkMicArmiesEvent` - Triggered when a TikTok battle user receives points
 - `LinkMicBattleEvent` - Triggered when a TikTok battle is started